How to: Configure RBAC for Internal/External Projects

 Configure the Underwriter Role

-Next, you'll create the Underwriter role.
+Now, you'll create the Underwriter role.
 This role sits below the Underwriting Supervisor, so you'll set the Underwriting Supervisor as the Role Parent.
-This role is also a part of the Underwriting team, so you'll add that as a default Group.
+This role is also a part of the Underwriting team, so you'll add that as a default group.

 9. Click Add Role.